ava-labs/awm-relayer/README.md

 - The ID of the Avalanche network to which the relayer will connect.
 Defaults to `1` (Mainnet).

 `"p-chain-api-url": string`
 - The URL of the Avalanche P-Chain API node to which the relayer will connect.
+This API node needs to have the following methods enabled:
+  - info.peers
+  - platform.getHeight
+  - platform.validatedBy
+  - platform.getValidatorsAt

 `"encrypt-connection": boolean`
 - Whether or not to encrypt the connection to the P-Chain API node.
 Defaults to `true`.